- About SCAN

 Be a Richmond CASA Volunteer

 Richmond Court Appointed Special Advocates is currently in need of volunteers to serve children in our community.
-CASA volunteers are appointed by judges to advocate for children who have been abused or neglected.
+CASA volunteers advocate for children who have been abused or neglected.
 They make sure the child’s needs are heard – in the community and in the courtroom – and serve as a caring, consistent adult in a child’s life.
 They are individuals from all walks of life who are willing to dedicate their time to looking out for a child’s best interests.

 CASA Volunteers must meet the following criteria: